PasteGo/monaco-editor-demo/README.md

 If you use the file protocol to access the Demo, it will not be able to load `sample.*.txt`。

-We Sincerely recommend you use a web container to run it, such as `Nginx`。
+We sincerely recommend you use a web container to run it, such as `Nginx`。

 ## Editor